 - BTCKing transmitted funds known to be used for the trafficking of drugs contrary to the Controlled Substances Act;

-- Mr. Shrem operated a bitcoin exchange service that transmitted funds that were used to promote and support illegal activity, namely the operation of an unlicensed money transmitting business on Silk Road;
+- Shrem operated a Bitcoin exchange service that transmitted funds that were used to promote and support illegal activity, namely the operation of an unlicensed money transmitting business on Silk Road;

-- The BTCKing received orders to purchase bitcoin on Silk Road which were fulfilled by Shrem though an exchange service in Japan; and
+- BTCKing received orders to purchase Bitcoin on Silk Road which were fulfilled by Shrem though an exchange service in Japan; and

 Summary of alleged facts

-According to the Criminal Complaint, BTCKing ran an underground exchange on Silk Road selling bitcoin for drug trafficking through a company operated by Mr. Shrem, the latter who is alleged to have known that Silk Road was a drug trafficking website.
-Mr. Shrem was the company’s compliance officer in charge of anti-money laundering (“AML“) compliance and notwithstanding that, is alleged to have assisted BTCKing circumvent AML controls.
+According to the criminal complaint, BTCKing ran an underground exchange on Silk Road selling Bitcoin for drug trafficking through a company operated by Shrem, the latter who is alleged to have known that Silk Road was a drug trafficking website.
+Shrem was the company’s compliance officer in charge of anti-money laundering (“AML“) compliance and notwithstanding that, is alleged to have assisted BTCKing circumvent AML controls.